150. Evaluate Reverse Polish Notation

 Quite cumbersome, isn't it?

-, everything changes.
+However, when we convert this to postfix (RPN) notation: ["4", "13", "5", "/", "+"], everything changes.
 The computer can process this sequentially using a stack, without worrying about operator precedence or backtracking.
 This makes postfix notation extremely computer-friendly.

 This problem not only serves as an excellent coding exercise but also demonstrates how computers "think" differently from humans.